NAIST-SE/AttractingContributors/README.md

 # Requirements
 To complete the assignment, please do the following:
 1. Fork this project and then rename the title to your hobby.
 2. Announce the new project and try to attract other members.
 3. Make 10 Pull Request contributions to other projects
 4. Merge 10 Pull Requests into your forked Project.

 # Example.
 https://github.com/raux/AttractingContributors-Anime (Anime topic)

 https://github.com/NAIST-SE/AttractingContributors/discussions/4 (Discussion)

-# List of Band
+# List of Manga
-1. Sakanaction
-2. Quruli
-3. andymori
-4. AL
-5. amazarashi
-6. NECRY TALKIE
-7. BOØWY
-8. Led Zeppelin
-9. official hige Dandyism
-10. Anzenchitai
-11. Base Ball Bear
-12. Penguin Research
-13. Fall Out Boy
+#### Any manga is OK!
+- Halcion Lunch
+- GANZ
+- One Piece
+- Slam Dunk
+- New Game!
+- Maid sama
+- Dragon Ball
+- Initial D
+- The fable
+- Yurucamp
+- Negima!
+Magister Negi Magi
+- Usiho to tora
+- SPY✖️FAMILY
+- Homunculus
+- Scum's Wish
+- Attack on titan
+- JoJo's Bizarre Adventure